Mountain Lions

 Hoaxes

-Over the last 10 years, the Internet has made generating mountain lion hoaxes exceptionally easy.
+In recent decades, the Internet has made generating mountain lion hoaxes exceptionally easy.
 A hoaxster typically uses a legitimate mountain lion photograph taken in another state and then claims the image was taken in Kentucky.

 Some hoaxsters find it amusing to scare people with false claims backed by photo “evidence.”
 Others believe the information is accurate and spread without questioning whether it’s real.
 Following are photos used in Kentucky's most widespread mountain lion Internet hoaxes.
 Before forwarding a mountain lion “report” to your friends, scroll down and see if any photos match.